glamod/glamod-help/query-interface.md

  6. Station Type: `station_type`
  7. Searching in an Arrayusing "IN"
  8. Searching only the `observations_table` for efficiency
+ 9. Querying counts of observations per year and month

 Details of how these input arguments are specified are given in the examples below.